• Home

 How to Book Your Disney Adventure Cruise (2026–2027)

-Bookings are now open for both 2026 and 2027 sailings.
-As of April 2026, 2027 dates through August are available, with September–December 2027 dates expected to open around mid-2026.
-Disney has confirmed the fleet is already over 80% sold for fiscal 2026, and the Disney Adventure will continue sailing weekly 3-night (Monday) and 4-night (Thursday) voyages from Singapore through at least 2031.
-Disney has also announced plans for a Japan-based cruise ship expected by early 2029, further expanding its Asia footprint.
+Bookings are open for both 2026 and 2027 sailings.
+As of June 2026, dates through August 2027 are available, with September–December 2027 expected to open in the second half of 2026.
+Disney has stated the fleet is over 80% sold for fiscal 2026, and the Disney Adventure will continue running weekly 3-night (Monday) and 4-night (Thursday) voyages from Singapore through at least 2031.
+Disney has also announced a Japan-based cruise ship targeted for early 2029, which will expand its Asia footprint further.

 1. SingaporeDisneyCruise.com (Our Recommendation)

-• Specialized Disney cruise expertise for families in Southeast Asia and India
+• Specialist Disney cruise expertise for families across Southeast Asia and India

 • Singapore-based support in English, Hindi, and Mandarin